Be Not Beholden to Platforms

 Step 2: Create your page or full website

-You can refer your domain to any site through your domain registrar.
+You can point your domain to any site through your domain registrar.
 This site can have links to all the places where people can find you such as Linkedin, the fediverse and so forth.
 Here are a few options:

-• Create a free site at neocities, but you need to understand some HTML.
+Create a free site at neocities, but you need to understand some HTML.

 This page you create is visible to anybody on the internet who searches for it.
 So make your own choices of what you want to display publicly.
-Once people contact you through private channels, you can steer them to the preferred anonymous channels.
+Once people contact you through private channels, you can steer them to any preferred anonymous channels.

-Step 3: Email
+Step 4: Email

 This is optional but highly recommended.
 If you own a domain(s), you can have an email address that is independent of whoever is hosting your mailbox.
 This prevents you from being locked into any mail provider and locked out of accounts such as your bank if your email provider goes down or kicks you off.
 I also recommend using private email services which means that nobody but you can read your inbox.
 Advertising supported email services rely on others reading your email to serve you personalized ads.

-• Proton, Fastmail, and Tutanota are some of the providers of private email that allow you to use your own domain.
+Proton, Fastmail, and Tutanota are some of the providers of private email that allow you to use your own domain.

 Email Aliasing